dideler/ann-vs-knn/README.md

 ### Instructions

-    $ bash automate.sh  # Builds, runs experiments, and processes the results.
+    $ bash automate.sh  # Builds the project, runs experiments, and processes the results.